Bills Digest No. 47, 2025-26

 Key points

-- In October 2025 Treasury released an exposure draft of the legislation and undertook public consultation.
-Treasury received 20 stakeholder submissions.
+• In October 2025 Treasury released an exposure draft of the legislation and undertook public consultation.
+Stakeholder submissions broadly supported the draft bill although a number included recommendations to enhance the reform design.

 House introduced in: House of Representatives